TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 **Part Builder**

 * Add leftovers slot
-* Cleanup behavior to be more like the tinker station, should fix a dupe bug
+* Cleanup behavior to be more like the tinker station
 * Add part forge, the tier 3 version for crafting large parts

 ### Cleanup